What is Globetracker’s Mission?

 back to top

-At the top of each weekly episode, there is a link to a Google Earth file you can open to trace Geo and Meri’s mission so far.
-You will need to install the free Google Earth software on your computer to view these files.
+At the top of each weekly episode, there is a link to a Google Map file (or Google Earth file, if preferred).
+Share the maps to trace Geo and Meri’s mission so far.
+If you choose to use Google Earth maps, use the version in Chrome.
 Then “fly” the route that Geo and Meri take as a recap of all that you have learned so far.
 A projector or interactive whiteboard will really let you “see the world” with Geo and Meri.
 Our technical information page shows you how.back to top

 Another option is to encourage students (and their families) to read books related to the USA regions Geo and Meri visit.
 See a full CurriConnects list of USA Regional Books for readers of all ages.
 Be sure to share this link on you class web page so parents can become involved, possibly taking it to the public library.